-Try this before you paint: You can thin the paint with up to 20% distilled water.
+Try this before you paint: You can thin the paint with up to 25% distilled water.
 It will flow better and be thinner in a very small and shallow chip or scratch.
-And you can thin the clear coat by up to 10% the same way, to get it to flow better and be a thinner layer.

-Note: our entire system is waterborne, so you can easily clean the brush with warm water after painting the color.
+Note: only the paint in our system is waterborne, so you can easily clean the brush with warm water after painting the color.
 The clear coat and primer are both solvent borne, so brushes and dabbers used for those steps should be cleaned with paint thinner.

 Our polishing compound is less abrasive than most.
 It is not a "cutting" compound, so it may work better than something you have on hand that is more abrasive.
 For example, Maguires has some very abrasive compounds depending on the particular product you have.

 You can see a good comparison of different compounds in the link below...ours is in the middle of the range: